Data Bus | Address Bus | Control Bus

 1. Internal Bus , 2.
 External Bus

-In computer architecture , the data bus is a wired connection dedicated for transmitting the data between the CPU and other components .
-The data bus is a part of the system bus in addition to address bus and control bus .
+In computer architecture , the data bus is a wired connection dedicated for the transmitting the data between the CPU , peripheral devices and other hardware components .
+The data bus is a part of the system bus in addition to address bus and the control bus.

-A data bus has many different features , but one of the most important feature is the bus width .
-The width of a data bus refers to the number of bits ( electrical wires ) that the bus is can carry .
+A data bus has many different features , but one of the most important feature is the bus width.
+The width of a data bus refers to the number of bits ( electrical wires ) that the bus can carry at a time.

 The Common data bus widths include 8 bit , 16 bit , 32 bit and 64 bit .
 The wider the bus width , faster would be the data flow on the data bus and thus better system performance.